Universal chiral quasi-steady states in periodically driven many-body systems: Model

-{\em Model.~--} For concreteness, we consider a 1d lattice with two sites per unit cell, labeled $A$ and $B$.
+We begin our analysis by defining the specific model that we use to illustrate the universal chiral quasi-steady regime.
+We consider a 1d lattice with two sites per unit cell, labeled $A$ and $B$.
 The hopping matrix elements and on-site potentials are time dependent (see Fig.~\ref{fig:summary}a).
 The lattice is populated by a finite density $\rho$ of identical fermions or bosons per unit cell.

 We write the Hamiltonian as $H(t) = H_0(t) + H_{\mathrm{int}}$, where the single particle part $H_0(t)$ is given by